rokmohar/alexa-assistant/readme.md

 1. If you unlink the skill to your account and then re-enable it then the skill might keep asking for you to re-link every hour.
 You can resolve this by going to this page and removing the Alexa Skill https://myaccount.google.com/permissions?pli=1.
 You should then be able to relink the skill permanently.

 2. You will need to give Google Assistant access to the following features on your Google account.
-If you do not give access to these then the skill will not work (This is a Google policy not mine).
+If you do not give access to these then the skill will not work and you it will tell you "There are some things I need to set up in the Google Home app first".
+(This is a Google policy not mine).
 If you are concerned about privacy, then you could use a new google account just for this skill and not login using this account elsewhere

-    1. Web & App Activity
+    1. Web & App Activity - Make sure the box marked "Include Chrome browsing history and activity from websites and apps that use Google Services" is also checked
     2. Location History
     3. Device Information
     4. Voice & Audio Activity